THE RED VAN

 Although Grumman Olson designed and built the Kurbwatt prior to building the Kubvan with a Volkswagen diesel engine which ultimately secured the contract for Grumman to build the LLV for the postal service and the success of the Kurbwatt, Grumman Olson was unable to attract a market due to changes in the energy crisis it is speculated.
 The history of Electric vehicles from that time is well documented and so no need to go into it here.
 The rugged light weight aluminum construction of the Grumman Olson truck body is the perfect design for an electric vehicle and a great starting point for an EV conversion.

 I based this conversion on second generation electric vehicle design as all the parts were available on the used market at significant lower cost than building a current generation electric vehicle.
-That said see the EVII project page.
+This is a 96 volt configuration usig 16, six volt lead acisd batteries.

 I had major failure of the Curtis Controller for unknown reasons possibly running with very low batteries one day which may have caused excessive current load.